davidmoten/rxjava2-jdbc/README.md

 Database db = Database.from(url, maxPoolSize);
 ```

-If you want to play with the in-built test database (requires Apache Derby dependency) then:
+If you want to play with the in-memory built-in test database (requires Apache Derby dependency) then:

 ```java
 Database db = Database.test(maxPoolSize);